 The Trader Edge diffusion index equals the percentage of independent variables indicating a recession.
 With the recent changes, there are now a total of 21 explanatory variables, each with a unique look-back period and recession threshold.
 The resulting diffusion index and changes in the diffusion index are used to calculate the probit, logit, and neural network model forecasts.

-The graph of the diffusion index from 1/1/2003 to 3/1/2015 is presented in Figure 1 below (in red - left axis).
-If you would like to view a graph of the earlier historical data (going back to 1960), please revisit A New Recession Slack Indicator.
+The graph of the diffusion index from 1/1/2006 to 03/1/2016 is presented in Figure 1 below (in red - left axis).
 The gray shaded regions in Figure 1 below represent U.S. recessions as defined (after the fact) by the National Bureau of Economic Research (NBER).
 The value of the S&P 500 index is also included (in blue - right axis).

-In non-recessionary environments, such weakness tends to persist for a few months and then dissipates.
-However, if the weakness becomes more widespread or lingers for many months, that would be more problematic.
-It did persist for two consecutive months, but began to reverse course in February.
+In non-recessionary environments, weakness typically persists for a few months and then dissipates.
+However, if the weakness becomes more widespread or lingers for many months, that can be more problematic.
+The weakness persisted throughout much of 2015 at a relatively modest level, but now exceeds past recessionary levels.

 Recession Slack Index

 The Trader Edge recession slack index equals the median standardized deviation of the current value of the explanatory variables from their respective recession thresholds.
 The resulting value signifies the amount of slack or cushion relative to the recession threshold, expressed in terms of the number of standard deviations.